Upcycled Skateboard

 1. Broken Skateboard Clock

-This clock is made from an upcycled skateboard deck and is the perfect addition to any skater’s home.
+A clock is one way to repurpose old deck boards and is the perfect addition to any skater’s home.
 The deck is cut into the shape of a clock, with the hours and minutes marked out.
 The hands are made from old skateboard trucks, and the whole thing is mounted on recycled plywood.

 This clock is a great way to repurpose an old skateboard deck, making it a great gift for any skater in your life.